 Reading all this is exhausting, even in a fairly short book.
 The usual disturbing details, hard to understand, crop up, such as that Jews went to their deaths with “quiet composure.”
 Browning humanizes, or at least reifies, the men of the battalion, drawing incisive sketches of them, as known through the interviews to which he had access.
 Generally, those few who did not participate, or limited their participation, were usually of a slightly higher social class than the other men.
 Several were tradesmen who had their own businesses and were not interested in a postwar police career, and so were more independent.
 Roman Catholics seemed to be the most likely to refuse—but there were few in Hamburg, so this was not a large group, either.
 But, as one would expect, no one factor dictated a man’s behavior.
 Or rather, one single factor hard to define did—his character.

 So why did “ordinary men” men become killers of innocents?
 Browning goes through each possibility.
 The first is conformity, “the basic identification of the men in uniform with their comrades and the strong urge not to separate themselves from the group by stepping out.”
 In essence, this is peer pressure.
 The second is a desire and compulsion to obey authority from above, reinforced by the “legitimizing capacities of government,” a strong element in the German mindset.
 The third is the men’s belief that they had no choice, that punishment for themselves or their families would follow a refusal to obey orders.
 As Browning notes, though, there is no example known in all the war of a single incident of a soldier being punished for refusal to murder civilians, much less any repercussions for his family, although that’s not to say threats were not made.
-Punishment of uninvolved family members for political offenses was, and is, a Left/Communist specialty, not used to any relevant degree by the Nazis.
+Punishment of uninvolved family members for political offenses was, and is, a Left/Communist specialty, not used to any relevant degree by the National Socialists.
 The fourth is anti-Semitism, conditioned by years of Nazi propaganda (or, perhaps, as discussed below, by the German social culture and pysche itself, not merely by Nazism).
 The fifth, beyond mere anti-Semitism, is aggressive indoctrination, creating the active principle of eliminationism of which intellectual anti-Semitism was the passive precursor.
 But, as Browning notes, these men were not political Nazis, for the most part, and relative to, for example, the SS, they received cursory indoctrination, in which at most a dislike for Jews was inculcated, not a desire to kill Jews.

 Browning seems to think that of these five, conformity was the key element, but that any individual man’s behavior cannot be isolated to one simple explanation.
 He points to the Stanford prison experiment as evidence that average men can quickly become cruel and treat others in dehumanizing ways, which is certainly true, as shown by this book, although it turns out that the actual Stanford experiment was pretty much a fraud, and not replicable to boot.
 Browning also adduces Stanley Milgram’s famous experiment with test subjects giving electric shocks to people at the command of an authority figure, noting the effect both of authority and peer pressure/conformity (although that experiment has also been criticized as far removed from the real world).
 My opinion is that pointing to these experiments isn’t particularly helpful to the reader; the mere recitation of the facts, combined with the (presumably far less traumatic) experiences of each of us, should be enough to show that conformity, by itself or combined with other factors, is itself enough to create murderers, for all men are fallen, and Order Police Battalion 101 is just another example in an endless litany.
 Each of us can be Cain.